smarty-pay/smartypay-client-sdk/README.md

-# SMARTy Pay Client SDK
+# Smarty Pay Client SDK
 Simple library for show a custom payment button in any website

 ## Stable version link